ToshioCP/Gtk4-tutorial/src/sec10.src.md

 ## Destruction of TfeTextView

 Every Object derived from GObject has a reference count.
-If an object A refers an object B, then A keeps a pointer to B in A and at the same time increases the reference count of B by one with the function `g_object_ref (B)`.
+If an object A refers to an object B, then A keeps a pointer to B in A and at the same time increases the reference count of B by one with the function `g_object_ref (B)`.
 If A doesn't need B any longer, then A discards the pointer to B (usually it is done by assigning NULL to the pointer) and decreases the reference count of B by one with the function `g_object_unref (B)`.

 If two objects A and B refer to C, then the reference count of C is two.
 If A no longer needs C, A discards the pointer to C and decreases the reference count in C by one.
 Now the reference count of C is one.
 In the same way, if B no longer needs C, B discards the pointer to C and decreases the reference count in C by one.
-At this moment, no object refers C and the reference count of C is zero.
+At this moment, no object refers to C and the reference count of C is zero.
 This means C is no longer useful.
 Then C destructs itself and finally the memories allocated to C is freed.